bitwarden/help/_articles/miscellaneous/cli.md

  * SSO

 {% callout info %}
-In addition to logging in and syncing the Email and Password login option also *unlocks* your vault.
+In addition to logging in and syncing, the Email and Password login option also *unlocks* your vault.
 See [Login != Unlock](#login--unlock).

-API key and SSO login methods require the use of the `bw unlock` command to decrypt your vault and generate a session key.
+API key and SSO login methods require the subsequent use of the `bw unlock` command to decrypt your vault and generate a session key.
 The Email and password login method does not have this extra step because you have already provided the password necessary for unlocking.
 {% endcallout %}

 For all login methods, You can also pass the `--raw` option to *only receive the session key* from stdout.